What is a low-loss header & how do they work?

-Low loss headers are not complex.
-It is a large box of water or a tube with flow and return connections, allowing heat and water to flow.
+A Low-loss header is not complex, it is a large box of water or a tube with flow and return connections, allowing heat and water to flow.

-The primary purpose of a low loss header is to allow hydraulic separation between the heating circuit and boiler.
-In addition, the low loss header helps improve the efficiency and performance of the heating system.
+The primary purpose of a low-loss header is to allow hydraulic separation between the heating circuit and the boiler.
+In addition, the low-loss header helps improve the efficiency and performance of the central heating system.
 Also, it regulates the system’s pressure and flow rate.

 Get an online fixed price in 20 seconds:

-It upsurges the water flow that passes through the secondary heating circuit and adds water from the main boiler circuit.
+It upsurges the water flow that passes through the second heating circuit and adds water from the primary boiler circuit.

 The boiler companies determine a standard boiler’s minimum and maximum flow rate.
 However, since it is directly attached to the heating system, it embraces a variable flow rate.
 Multiple control valves generally dictate this.